buritbest123/BeXpert-Website/readme.txt

 Shows you the overview of what we do and also show the team members who developed the project and websites.

 Login & Register:
-    -Login with your email and password you creted
+    - Login with your email and password you creted.
+    - Register by filling the required box